-A: Definitely anyone who works with sensitive or private data and/or anyone who has to travel with their actual laptop to countries where the cyber attack profile could be high.
+A: Definitely anyone who works with sensitive or private data and/or anyone who must travel with their work laptop to countries where the cyber attack profile could be high.
 These countries and regions include but are no limited to China, North Korea, Russia, the Middle East or Eastern Europe.